JaninaWibker/dots/readme.md

 In general use `dots` everywhere where you would normally use `git` for dealing with these dotfiles.

 When updating use `dots submodule update --recursive --remote` to update all submodules.
+Incase a completely new submodule was added running `dots submodule init` before is required in order to tell git that new submodules exist that need updating.

 ## What to install (incl. optional)?